Canal+ Benelux and Central Europe

-Canal+ Luxembourg S.à.r.l. (trade name: M7 Group) is a Luxembourg-based television provider owned by the French media conglomerate Canal+.
+Canal+ Luxembourg S.à.r.l. (trade name: Canal+ Benelux & Central Europe) is a Luxembourg-based television provider owned by the Canal+ S.A. known earlier as M7 and M7 Group.

-It operates several direct broadcast satellite pay TV platforms: HD Austria in Austria, Télésat in Belgium and Luxembourg, TV Vlaanderen in the Flanders region in Belgium, Skylink in Czech Republic and Slovakia, Canal Digitaal and Online.nl in the Netherlands, Focus Sat in Romania, and Direct One in Hungary.
+It operates several direct broadcast satellite pay TV platforms: Canal+ Austria in Austria, Télésat in Belgium and Luxembourg, TV Vlaanderen in the Flanders region in Belgium, Skylink in Czech Republic and Slovakia, Canal+ Magyarország in Hungary, Canal Digitaal, Canal+ (ott/streaming) and Online.nl in the Netherlands, and Focus Sat in Romania.
 It also operates a terrestrial pay television platform in Flanders, Belgium, and offers B2B multimedia services.